monitalan/Monica-Talan/README.md

 At [CommsCollectiv](https://commscollectiv.com), I lead fractional communications strategy for founders and executives navigating AI and Web3.
 This includes the AIRCOM Framework, a risk management tool built specifically for communications leaders integrating AI into their organizations.

-I am also an active contributor to [Billions Network](https://signup.billions.network), supporting ecosystem growth, ambassador programs, and community education across Latin America.
+I am also an active contributor to [Billions Network](https://signup.billions.network), supporting ecosystem growth, ambassador programs, and community education globally.

 ---